Download This Sample

 To download this worksheet, click the button below to signup for free (it only takes a minute) and you'll be brought right back to this page to start the download!

 Abu Dhabi is the capital city of the United Arab Emirates and is one of the seven emirates which form the United Arab Emirates.
 The city is on a T-shaped island going into the Persian Gulf from the central western coast.
 The city is 972 km2 in size.

-See the fact file below for more information on the Abu Dhabi or alternatively, you can download our 21-page Abu Dhabi worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the Abu Dhabi or alternatively, you can download our 21-page Abu Dhabi worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information

 HISTORY AND ETYMOLOGY